-KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ? l Uncertain SA Objective 6 Policy E 3F1 - T he Nature of th e Built Form 5 C Comme entary Scoring 17.
-Promote education opportunities which build the capacity of the population opportunities which build the skills and he policy does not specifically make reference to education.
-Therefore, the policy will have a neutral effect on this 0 18.
-Increase the number of high quality job opportunities suited to the needs of the local workforce The policy does not specifically make reference to jobs.
+KEY - Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ? l Uncertain SA Objectiv Policy BF1 - The Nature of the Built Form (Comme ntary Scoring 17.
+Promote education and training opportunities which build the skills and capacity of the population The policy does not specifically make reference to education.
 Therefore, the policy will have a neutral effect on this objective.
-0 19.
-Support investment and respects the character and ne area eds of the local +
+0 18.
+Increase the number of high quality job opportunities suited to the needs of the local The policy does not specifically make reference to jobs.
+Therefore, the policy will have a neutral effect on this objective. workforce 0 19.
+Support investment an respects the character and r area all contri cy includes commitr bute towards creatin ositive effect on this ng a pos sitive environmenta +